 - 2 tablespoons lemon juice

 - 500 ml/ 17 oz/ 2 cups milk

-Wash the asparagus and snap off the woody ends.
-Give them to a soup pot, add the water, sugar, butter and salt and bring to a boil.
+- Wash the asparagus and snap off the woody ends.
+Place them in a soup pot, add the water, sugar, 1 teaspoon butter, and salt and bring to a boil.
 Turn down the heat and simmer, uncovered, for 20 minutes.
 Remove the asparagus woody ends with a slotted spoon and discard.

-Add the asparagus tips, bring to a boil again and simmer for another 3 to 5 minutes.
-The asparagus tips should still retain a bite.
+- Add the asparagus tips, bring to a boil again and simmer for another 2-3 minutes.
+The asparagus tips should not get too soft.
 Adjust the taste with salt and pepper.